Z boson emission by a neutrino in de Sitter expanding universe: Amplitude of Z boson emission by neutrino

 \section{Amplitude of Z boson emission by neutrino}

 For analyse the emission of Z bosons by neutrinos in early universe we start with the de Sitter metric \cite{2}:

 where the conformal time is given in terms of proper time by $t_{c}=\frac{-e^{-\omega t}}{\omega}$, and $\omega$ is the expansion factor ($\omega>0$).
-The first order transition amplitude in electro-weak theory on curved space-time for the interaction between Z bosons and neutrino-antineutrino field was obtained in \cite{1}.
+The first order transition amplitude in electro-weak theory on curved space-time for the interaction between Z bosons and the neutrino-antineutrino field was obtained in \cite{1}.
 For the process of Z emission by a single neutrino $\nu\rightarrow \nu+Z$, the transition amplitude is:

 where $e_0$ is the electric charge, $\theta_{W}$ is the Weinberg angle and, $(U_{p\sigma})_{\nu}(x)$ is the solution of zero mass for the Dirac equation in de Sitter space-time \cite{3}, while $A_{\alpha}(Z)$ designates the Z boson field.
-We mention also that we use point independent Dirac matrices $\gamma^{\hat\mu}$ and the tetrad fields $e_{\hat\mu}^{\alpha}$.
+The solutions for the free fields equations in momentum-helicity basis are presented in Appendix A. We also mention that we use point independent Dirac matrices $\gamma^{\hat\mu}$ and the tetrad fields $e_{\hat\mu}^{\alpha}$.
 For the line element (\ref{metr}), in the Cartesian gauge, the tetrad components are:

 Our computations are done in the chart with conformal time $t_{c}\in(-\infty,0)$, which covers the expanding portion of de Sitter space.